avehtari/BDA_course_Aalto/index.md

 # Bayesian Data Analysis course

 This is the web page for the Bayesian Data Analysis course at Aalto (CS-E5710).
 Aalto students should check also [MyCourses announcements](https://mycourses.aalto.fi/mod/forum/view.php?id=448327).
 In Autumn 2020 the course will be arranged completely online.
+This web page will be much updated during the August.

 All the course material is available in a [git repo](https://github.com/avehtari/BDA_course_Aalto) (and these pages are for easier navigation).
 All the material can be used in other courses.
 Text and videos licensed under CC-BY-NC 4.0.
 Code licensed under BSD-3.